jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

       )
   )

 and the test passes.
-From this test I see that
+It looks like

 * when the `datetime.datetime.strptime`_ :ref:`method<functions>` is given 2 strings_ as inputs - a timestamp and a pattern, it returns a `datetime.datetime`_ object with ``year``, ``month``, ``date``, ``hours`` and ``minutes``
-* It also looks like the pattern provided means
+* and the pattern provided means

   - ``%d`` is for days
   - ``%m`` is for months